radwanmaazon/BashScript-ITI-project/README.md

 # BashScript-project

-This project I do it as a bash script project in ITI.
+This project I devoloped it as a bash script project in ITI.

 This project helps system administrator to do some of his tasks easily.